district0x/district-proposals/README.md

 Note: Proposal incentive reward amounts are subject to change in the event of abuse of the system

 ## Proposal Labels
 [Proposal Labels](https://github.com/district0x/district-proposals/labels) are used to highlight similar proposals as well as offer an easy way to collaborate.
-If you feel your proposal is incorrectly labeled please comment with the correct market label or a newly suggested label that better describes your target market segment.
+If you feel your proposal is incorrectly labeled, please comment with the correct market label or a newly suggested label that better describes your target market segment.
 To expedite this, feel free to reach out to a community manager on Slack, Reddit or Telegram.

 The following tags are active:
 * **Yellow Market Label** - Market segment/category or community type